art-programmer/ComputerVisionPapers/README.md

 3. The map is densely initialized from a stereo pair (5-point algorithm).
 4. New points are initialized by epipolar search.
 5. A large number of points are mapped.
-6. Bundle adjustment + robust n-point pose estimation
+6. Bundle adjustment + robust n-point pose estimation.

 ### KinectFusion
 1. PTAM + dense reconstruction
 2. Projective TSDF (easy to parallelize but correct exactly only at the surface.
 3. Moving average for surface (TSDF) update.
-4. Surface measurement (V, N) -> Projective TSDF -> V, N -> pose (frame to model)
+4. Surface measurement (V, N) -> Projective TSDF -> V, N -> pose (frame to model).

 ### DynamicFusion
 1. Coarse 6D warp-field to model the dynamic motion.
-2. Estimation of the volumetric model-to-frame warp field -> fusion of the live frame depth map into the canonical space -> adaption of the warp-field to capture new geometry
+2. Estimation of the volumetric model-to-frame warp field -> fusion of the live frame depth map into the canonical space -> adaption of the warp-field to capture new geometry.

 ### EKF-SLAM
 1. Estimate pose and landmark locations (represented in the state space).
-2. Assumption: known correspondences
+2. Assumption: known correspondences.

 ## Direct methods
 ### LSD-SLAM